berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Berke_Ucar_log.md

 ### ~ 15/05/2020 ~
 The map style tried to make changed but failed with Efe, Arda and Mert.
-Another sextion for eating places added and menu added
+Another section for eating places added and menu added
 ****